 If anything, the events of the next Avengers double-bill will likely have an impact on a future Guardians of the Galaxy film, just like Infinity War and Endgame influenced the third film.

-Guardians of the Galaxy Vol. 3 is in cinemas and IMAX now.
+Guardians of the Galaxy Vol. 3 is now streaming on Disney+.